Working remotely has rapidly become the new normal, and more and more companies are adapting their approach forward, working.

 So.
 Let's get started.

-Before I started working for Adversus, I worked in a medium-sized, well-established, and successful company.
-Let's call it X. At some point, X hired a new CTO who was excited about the data-driven approach to running the business.
+Before working for Adversus, I worked in a medium-sized, well-established, and successful company.
+Let's call it X. At some point, X got a new CTO, who was excited about the data-driven approach to running the business.
 He hired a data analyst who knew how to pull some heavy reports and set up a huge load of KPIs based on benchmarks.
-Once a week, they gathered the whole team to look at the last week’s performance to see if we had reached our goals.
+Once a week, we gathered the whole team to look at the last week’s performance to see if we had reached our goals.

 Everything was running smoothly.
 Except, none of us knew exactly why the numbers turned out as they did because none of us really understood the mechanism that drove the result.
-And as time went by and no improvement happened, the KPIs became a joke at the office.
+And as time passed and no improvement happened, the KPIs became a joke at the office.

 "My KPI is to drink 5 cups of coffee today.
 I'm already 20 percent over my goal," was a typical sentence at the coffee machine.

-Fortunately, the CTO realized at one point that having a lot of data in itself is worthless.
-You are at square one if you do not understand your data – and activate them the right way.
+Fortunately, the CTO realized at one point that having a lot of data is worthless unless you utilize their powers.
+You are at square one if you do not understand your data – and activate them correctly.
 Or worse.
 You drown.

 Well.
 Enough chit-chat for now.
 Let's dive into some of the most common KPIs at call centers.